-The United Kingdom’s economic freedom score is 74.9, making its economy the 14th freest in the 2014 Index.
-Its score is essentially the same as last year, with modest improvements in government spending, labor freedom, monetary freedom, and trade freedom offset by deteriorations in business freedom, freedom from corruption, and fiscal freedom.
+The United Kingdom’s economic freedom score is 75.8, making its economy the 13th freest in the 2015 Index.
+Its score has increased by 0.9 point since last year, reflecting improvements in half of the 10 economic freedoms, including fiscal freedom and labor freedom, that outweigh declines in business freedom and freedom from corruption.
 The U.K. is ranked 5th out of 43 countries in the Europe region, and its overall score is above the world and regional averages.

-Corruption is not pervasive, but high-profile scandals have damaged political reputations in both major parties.
-The Bribery Act, considered one of the most sweeping anti-bribery laws in the world, came into force in 2011.
-The rule of law is well established within an independent legal framework.
+Corruption is not pervasive, although a few high-profile scandals have damaged political reputations in both major parties.
+The 2011 Bribery Act is considered one of the world’s most sweeping anti-bribery laws.
+Rule of law is well established within an independent legal framework.
 Private property rights and contracts are secure, and the court system is efficient.
 Protection of intellectual property rights is effective.

-The top individual income tax rate is 50 percent, and the top corporate rate is 24 percent.
+The top individual income tax rate is now 45 percent, and the top corporate tax rate is now 21 percent.
 Other taxes include a value-added tax and an environment tax.
-The overall tax burden amounts to 35.5 percent of gross domestic income.
-Public expenditures have been falling to 48.5 percent of GDP.
-However, public debt continues to rise, surpassing 90 percent of gross domestic output.
+The overall tax burden equals 35.2 percent of the domestic economy.
+Public expenditures amount to 48.2 percent of domestic output, and government debt equals 90 percent of gross domestic product.